 - Environment and sustainable development

-UNITAR will host most of the programme in the headquarters of the United Nations Office at Geneva (UNOG), the historic Palais des Nations.
+UNITAR will host most of the programme in the headquarters of the World Meteorological Organization (WMO), right in the heart of International Geneva.
 It will provide a unique agenda consisting of a nuanced balance between the following elements:

 - Expert lectures